PSYCHOLOGICAL UNDERPINNINGS OF GENDER SEGREGATION

 Throughout the world, human societies continue to be strongly segregated along gender lines.
 Men and women on average occupy different roles at home and at work.
-I investigate the psychological processes that produce and maintain these gender disparities, with a focus on social identity (e.g., in-group bias), situational factors (e.g., formal role demands), and social cognition (e.g, stereotyping and prejudice).
+In my research, I take an interdisciplinary approach that draws from social psychological, sociological, organizational, and developmental perspectives to investigate the persistence of gender disparities in the global workforce.